Tongue Piercing Mega Guide With Beautiful Images

 Snake Eyes Piercing

 This piercing scores points for its cool name.
-But that name isn’t only used to describe this piercing because it sounds cool, it also perfectly sums up how this piercing looks.
+Still, that name isn’t only used to describe this piercing because it sounds cool, it also perfectly sums up how this piercing looks.

 While it may appear to be two pieces of jewelry, it’s really just one.